 Now that we discover that chickens eat peas, we are left with one thing: How to feed them peas properly?

-Remember that when it comes to letting these little birds on eating peas, it is okay for them to eat uncooked, cooked, dry, frozen, and fresh peas.
+Remember that when it comes to letting these little birds eat peas, it is okay for them to eat uncooked, cooked, dry, frozen, and fresh peas.
 The only thing that is not allowed for them to swallow is sweet peas.

 The easiest way to feed your chicken peas is to remove the peas from the pods and let your birds eat them as they are.